Rishon/Server-Tracker/README.md

 # Server Tracker

-The Server Tracker is a web application that allows users to track Minecraft servers.
+The Server Tracker is a web application that allows users to track Minecraft & Hytale servers.

 ## Local Development